polkadot-assurance-legion/pal-docs/README.md

 # PAL Docs
-This repo contains all relevant documents which define the functioning of the Polkadot Assurance Legion.
+This repo contains all relevant documents which define the functioning of the [Polkadot Assurance Legion](https://polkadotassurance.com/) (PAL).

 ## Apply for an audit
 * [List of auditors](/auditors.md)